MA in Art History

 - Flexible study plans with extensive on-site learning and travel experiences throughout Italy and Europe

-- Exciting research opportunities in world-famous galleries and museums, including the Uffizi Gallery's Gabinetto Disegni e Stampe
+- Research opportunities in world-famous galleries and museums, including the Uffizi Gallery's Gabinetto Disegni e Stampe

 - Study spaces in our 16th-century Renaissance palazzo in Florence’s historic center